jlperla/ECON546_2018/syllabus.md

 - **Office Hours:** Thursday 10am-12pm in Iona 206
 - **Prerequisites:** Graduate macroeconomics
   - A little programming experience is very valuable, but you will be able to fill in the blanks with some hard work.
-- **Textbook:** The following are not required, but worth owning:
+- **Textbook:** The hardcopy textbooks are not required, but worth owning:
+  - **QuantEcon**: We will be following a subset of the online textbook https://lectures.quantecon.org/jl/ for part of the course, and the computational background
-  - **Recursive Macroeconomic Theory**: }(2012), 3rd edition, Lars Ljungqvist and Thomas J. Sargent - Useful for understanding neoclassical growth, real business cycles, search, Kalman filter, etc.  Every graduate macro-economist should own it.
+  - **Recursive Macroeconomic Theory** (2012), 3rd edition, Lars Ljungqvist and Thomas J. Sargent - Useful for understanding neoclassical growth, real business cycles, search, Kalman filter, etc.  Every graduate macro-economist should own it.
   - **Monetary Theory and Policy** (2017), 4th edition, Carl E. Walsh - Masters-student oriented.
 Good for topics on money-in-utility, nominal pricing frictions, the ``New Keynesian'' model, optimal monetary policy, etc.
-  - **QuantEcon**: We will be following a subset of the online textbook https://lectures.quantecon.org/jl/ for part of the course
 - **Learning Environment:** Come to class on time.
 No cellphones.

 ## Course Materials and Communications